itachity/Holomat/README.md

 ```
 2. **Configuration:**

-  -In assist.py, add your OpenAI API key.
+- In assist.py, add your OpenAI API key.
-  -In assist.py and assist_local.py, update any additional configuration (such as assistant_id and thread_id for the OpenAI assistant, if applicable).
+- In assist.py and assist_local.py, update any additional configuration (such as assistant_id and thread_id for the OpenAI assistant, if applicable).
-  -Ensure your system is set up for audio input/output (microphone, speakers).
+- Ensure your system is set up for audio input/output (microphone, speakers).

-##Usage
+## Usage
-###Calibration Scripts Usage
+### Calibration Scripts Usage

   -Run the calibration script:
 ```
 python calibration.py